datacommonsorg/mixer/deployment/README.md

 ## Build and deploy

-Create a Google Cloud Platform (GCP) project.
+Create a Google Cloud Platform (GCP) project and run the following command where:

-Run the following command.

-`<PROJECT_ID>` refers to the GCP project id, where:
+`<PROJECT_ID>` refers to the GCP project id.

 `<IMAGE>` is DataCommons mixer docer image registry url.
 It is in the form of `gcr.io/datcom-mixer/go-grpc-mixer:<TAG>`.
 Ask DataCommons team to obtain the TAG number.